dapandya/GitUI/README.md

 # Git UI Experimental App

 This App works as a single page app without using any 3rd party MVC frameworks
+- I have created my own router / model / view
+- When you navigate to new view, the old view gets deinitiazed (and all its subsequent dependencies) to prevent any memory / dangling event handlers issues
+- So essentially you can run this app for a long time without having any slowdown due to memory leaks

 External Lib used:
 - Bootstrap css